Audio-Visual Camera Pose Estimation with Passive Scene Sounds and In-the-Wild Video: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets} To assess our method’s performance on real-world data, we first train and evaluate our models on the \textbf{Ego-Exo4D dataset} \cite{egoexo4d}, using all 132 hours of egocentric sequences for which there are audio recordings (Ego-Exo4D's exo cameras are static and hence not relevant for pose estimation).
+\textbf{Datasets.} To assess our method’s performance on real-world data, we first train and evaluate our models on the \textbf{Ego-Exo4D dataset} \cite{egoexo4d}, using all 132 hours of egocentric sequences for which there are audio recordings (Ego-Exo4D's exo cameras are static and hence not relevant for pose estimation).
 Audio in Ego-Exo4D is captured with 7 microphones on the Aria glasses, which provide synchronized multichannel audio and precise camera pose annotations.
-The data spans a diverse range of scenarios, motions, and activities, including indoor navigation, social interactions, and object manipulation, enabling evaluation across varied acoustic conditions like speech vs. object sounds, and foreground sounds vs. ambient noise, and visual conditions such as occlusion and lighting changes.
+The data spans a diverse range of scenarios, motions, and activities, including indoor navigation, social interactions, and object manipulation, enabling evaluation across varied acoustic conditions like speech vs. object sounds, and foreground sounds vs. ambient noise, and visual conditions such as occlusions and lighting changes.
+We note that this complex video content pushes the boundary compared to how relative camera pose is typically assessed in simulated settings and/or with static scenes.
+See \cref{sec:additionalresults} in supplemental for more detailed analysis on the camera pose and audio distribution statistics.

 To generate our dataset, we uniformly sample frame pairs that are one second apart, ensuring sufficient motion while maintaining temporal continuity.
+This sampling choice offers a consistent supervision signal without restricting generality, as the model is trained across a wide variety of activities, environments, and motion magnitudes.
+We also evaluate our model performance on different temporal splits in \cref{tab:temporal_splits} (Supp.) to showcase how the model generalizes to different time gaps between input frames.
 We follow the official Ego-Exo4D data splits, ensuring that frame pairs used for training and testing are sampled from entirely disjoint video subsets, fully preventing cross-split overlap during evaluation.

-Secondly, to enable direct comparison with SLfM~\cite{slfm}, which generates camera orientation and sound source locations, we additionally train and evaluate our approach on the Habitat-Matterport3D SoundSpaces \textbf{(HM3D-SS) dataset} \cite{ramakrishnan2021hm3d, slfm}, which combines Habitat-Matterport3D's photorealistic indoor scenes with the SoundSpaces \cite{soundspaces2} framework in order to produce realistic spatial audio in simulation.
-We follow the same data splits and scene configurations used in the SLfM work.
+Secondly, to enable direct comparison with SLfM~\cite{slfm}, which generates camera orientation and sound source locations, we additionally train and evaluate a variant of our approach on the Habitat-Matterport3D SoundSpaces \textbf{(HM3D-SS) dataset} \cite{ramakrishnan2021hm3d, slfm}, which combines Habitat-Matterport3D's photorealistic indoor scenes with the SoundSpaces \cite{soundspaces2} framework in order to produce realistic spatial audio in simulation.
+This variant uses 2 microphones instead of 7.
+We follow the same data splits and scene configurations used by SLfM~\cite{slfm}.